Reign’s Megan Rapinoe called up to U.S. Women’s National Team

 Alex Morgan, meanwhile, will join the roster midway through the camp.
 The camp will not be open to the public.

-“The players have had a good break since our last games in November, and I know everyone is anxious to get back to work,” Ellis, a finalist for the FIFA coach of the year award, said in a statement.
+“The players have had a good break since our last games in November, and I know everyone is anxious to get back to work,” Jill Ellis, a finalist for the FIFA coach of the year award, said in a statement.

 Note